Interstellar object: Overview

 Recent research suggests that asteroid 514107 Kaʻepaokaʻawela may be a former interstellar object, captured some 4.5 billion years ago, as evidenced by its co-orbital motion with Jupiter and its retrograde orbit around the Sun.
-In addition, comet C/2018 V1 (Machholz-Fujikawa-Iwamoto) has a significant probability (72.6%) of having an extrasolar provenance although an origin in the Oort cloud cannot be excluded.
+In addition, comet C/2018 V1 (Machholz–Fujikawa–Iwamoto) has a significant probability (72.6%) of having an extrasolar provenance although an origin in the Oort cloud cannot be excluded.
 Harvard astronomers suggest that matter—and potentially dormant spores—can be exchanged across vast distances.
 The detection of ʻOumuamua crossing the inner Solar System confirms the possibility of a material link with exoplanetary systems.

 Interstellar visitors in the Solar System cover the whole range of sizes – from kilometer large objects down to submicron particles.
 Also, interstellar dust and meteoroids carry with them valuable information from their parent systems.
 Detection of these objects along the continuum of sizes is, however, not evident (see Figure).
-The smallest interstellar dust particles are filtered out of the solar system by electromagnetic forces, while the largest ones are too sparse to obtain good statistics from in situ spacecraft detectors.
+The smallest interstellar dust particles are filtered out of the Solar System by electromagnetic forces, while the largest ones are too sparse to obtain good statistics from in situ spacecraft detectors.
 Discrimination between interstellar and interplanetary populations can be a challenge for intermediate (0.1–1 micrometer) sizes.
 These can vary widely in velocity and directionality.
 The identification of interstellar meteoroids, observed in the Earth's atmosphere as meteors, is highly challenging and requires high accuracy measurements and appropriate error examinations.
 Otherwise, measurement errors can transfer near-parabolic orbits over the parabolic limit and create an artificial population of hyperbolic particles, often interpreted as of interstellar origin.

-Large interstellar visitors like asteroids and comets were detected the first time in the solar system in 2017 (1I/'Oumuamua) and 2019 (2I/Borisov) and are expected to be detected more frequently with new telescopes, e.g. the Vera Rubin Observatory.
+Large interstellar visitors like asteroids and comets were detected the first time in the solar system in 2017 (1I/ʻOumuamua) and 2019 (2I/Borisov) and are expected to be detected more frequently with new telescopes, e.g. the Vera Rubin Observatory.
 Amir Siraj and Avi Loeb have predicted that the Vera C. Rubin Observatory will be capable of detecting an anisotropy in the distribution of interstellar objects due to the Sun's motion relative to the Local Standard of Rest and identify the characteristic ejection speed of interstellar objects from their parent stars.

+In May 2023, astronomers reported the possible capture of other interstellar objects in Near Earth Orbit (NEO) over the years.